Our pick of the best restaurants, cafes and activities in Melbourne for Mother's Day.

 Patch is Melbourne’s first dedicated paleo cafe.

 If you're after a guilt-free, uber-healthy meal while you gossip with mum, Patch’s combo of a good atmosphere and mouth-watering menu (spanner crab omelette is a must-try) might be the answer.

 p: (03) 9029 0328

-If you're looking to make this Mother's Day extra special, head to the Spice Temple at the Crown Complex for yum cha.
-The $49 yum cha banquet includes all the staples that have been kicked up a notch like lobster and scallop siu mai and wagyu brisket pot stickers.
+If you're looking to make this Mother's Day extra special, head to the Spice Temple at the Crown Complex for a special Mother's Day banquet to celebrate the occasion.

 a: Crown Complex, Southbank